On day 150 of my 366-day self-care challenge, I enjoyed the simple pleasure of eating cherries.

 Several studies have looked at the health benefits of cherries, and the results are promising.
 It has been suggested that cherry juice may reduce recovery time in athletes, and the anti-inflammatory effects of cherries may reduce symptoms associated with arthritis and gout.

 But while cherry juice has been found to deliver the most concentrated form of antioxidants, it’s not the only way to enjoy this nutrient-rich fruit.
 Using the whole fruit not only retains other important nutrients like fiber, it’s a more sustainable use of the fruit (nothing is wasted).

 Most real foods — fruits and vegetables, specifically — possess a wide variety of nutrients and other phytochemicals.
 Consuming a diet that includes a variety of fruits and vegetables is a smart self-care strategy.

 Most people think about sugary desserts when they think about these sweet (and sometimes sour) fruits, but there are lots of other ways to use cherries.

 Not in the mood for pie?
 Here are some fresh ideas for using cherries:

-- Smoothie.
-Need some new smoothie recipes?
+Smoothie.
 Try a cherry pie smoothie or a cherry berry acai bowl.